 - Bake for 15 minutes

-- Turn oven down to 350 degrees and bake till the center is set, about 90 minutes
+- turn oven down to 350 degrees and bake for 45-50 minutes until the center is set.

 * Jo Jo’s are oreo type cookies available at Trader Jo’s.
 I used these to avoid genetically engineered ingredients.